a-karma/Bogor_Workshop/DAY_1/Session1.md

 ```sh
 touch what_i_did.txt
 ```
-You can then edit this file manually using any text editor, such as for example `nano`.
+You can then edit this file manually using any text editor, such as `nano`.

 ```sh
 nano what_i_did.txt
 ```
+After editing the file you can then press `Ctrl X` to close the editor and press `enter` to save the changes.

 Today we will create a very simple directory structure for our research project just to illustrate the principle.
 Each of our `stage` directories should contain three items:
 - a what_i_did.txt file.